mutwiriian/A-Real-Time-Technical-Indicators-Dashboard/README.md

 # A Real-Time Stock Data Streaming Application
 In financial settings like day-trading, one would need to make decisions swiftly as markets change and new information becomes available.
-This app allows a user to strean stock data from the Binance API and and view selected indicators calculated in real time.
+This web application enables a user to stream stock data from the Binance API and view selected indicators calculated in real time.

 ![Screenshot](./assets/ohlcv_screensshot.png)